 What does a neurodiagnostic technologist do?

 Neurodiagnostic technologists perform many tests that diagnose problems with the brain and nervous system, as well as sleep disorders.
-They use state-of-the-art digital equipment to record electrical patterns throughout the brain and nervous system, which result in valuable data that the doctor needs to diagnose and treat the patient.
-The data gathered from these tests can help diagnose conditions like epilepsy, seizure disorders, strokes, degenerative brain disease, among others.
+They use state-of-the-art digital equipment to record electrical patterns throughout the brain and nervous system, which results in valuable data that the doctor needs to diagnose and treat the patient.
+The data gathered from these tests can help diagnose conditions like epilepsy, seizure disorders, strokes, and degenerative brain disease, among others.

 Scope of practice